kuzzleio/kuzzle/doc/2/plugins/plugin-context/realtime/registerSubscription/index.md

 ## Use cases

-The most common use-case of this method is to restrict the realtime subscriptions from the server.
-Instead of leaving the client-side with the freedom of specifying any filter for a given connection, you can open a custom API endpoint in your plugin and call `registerSubscription` inside it by passing the same connection ID of the incoming Request.
-When the client hits this endpoint, they will start receiving the notifications from the subscription that has been shaped on server-side.
+The most common use-case of this method is to implement the realtime subscriptions on the server-side.
+Instead of leaving the client-side with the freedom (and the responsibility) of specifying the filters for a subscription, you can open a custom API endpoint in your plugin and call `registerSubscription` inside it by passing the same connection ID of the incoming Request.
+When the client hits this endpoint, they will start receiving the notifications from the newly created subscription.
+This way, the client will only be aware of a `subscribeToSomething` business-specific endpoint, but won't see the set of filters the endpoint encapsulates.

 ::: info
 Note that the same restriction can be achieved by adding a pipe on the `realtime:subscribe` API endpoint.
 The pipe would check the filters object and make the request fail if the filters are not allowed.
 This approach has two main downsides:
 * you always need to be extremely careful when adding code to pipes that may result in failing requests, that's why code in pipes should always stay as light as possible;
-* even if you are ensuring security through the pipe, you still have to specify the filters in the client code, which is something you may not want to do.
+* even if you are ensuring security through the pipe, you still have to specify the filters in the client-side, while you may want to leave this responsibility to the server-side.
 :::